fac30/Many-Mouths-Agency-Tajah-Ciaran/README.md

 * On Mac, you can activate Voiceover by pressing ⌘ command + F5 (or opening System Preferences and navigating to Accessibility > VoiceOver > Enable VoiceOver).
 * On Windows 10, you can activate Narrator by pressing the Windows logo key + control + ⮐.
 * On Linux, you should be able to run the orca command in your terminal to start it.

+This link explains the process we went through to create the website.(https://www.loom.com/share/a784288ddc9641fcaacf66b8183190b3)
 - - -
 _This website was built for a Founders & Coders project created by Tajah and Ciaran FAC30a._